aheimdal/final-project/README.md

-# final-project
+## final-project

-To run app go to client and in command line use npm run dev
+To run App go to final-project/client and in command line use npm run dev